katharinalisalin/demo-bug-template/contribution.md

 we maintainers need to put in a lot of work.
-We have devoted significant effort in creating better templates for our issue tracker, optimizing the processes for our users to report bugs, request features or changes, contribute to the project, or exchange with our community.
+We have devoted significant effort in creating better templates for our issue tracker, optimizing the processes for our users to report bugs, request features or changes, contribute to the project or exchange with our community.

-Given the wealth of valuable knowledge contained in numerous issues and discussions, we consider our [issue tracker] and [discussion board] to serve as a crucial __knowledge base__, that is an important addition to our [documentation] and brings value to both new and experienced users of Material for MkDocs.
+Given the wealth of valuable knowledge contained in numerous issues and discussions, we consider our [issue tracker] and [discussion board] to serve as a crucial __knowledge base__ that is an important addition to our [documentation] and brings value to both new and experienced users of Material for MkDocs.

 ## How to contribute

-To maintain the organization, searchability, and ease of use of these knowledge bases, it is essential to select the appropriate contribution template.
+To maintain the organization, searchability, and ease of use of these knowledge bases, selecting the appropriate contribution template is essential.
 In this section of our documentation, we outline the available options and their respective procedures.